alirezaniki/EQLoc/README.md

 EQLoc
 -----

-An automated Grid-Search based precedure to locate events using PPicker Code.
+An automated Grid-Search based precedure to locate (local) events using PPicker Code.